 - 10.5.1.1.3 The Title IX Coordinator/Compliance Officer will meet with the complainant and the alleged offender, separately. - 10.5.1.1.4 Through this investigative process, the Title IX Coordinator/ Compliance Officer will determine whether or not the complaint is founded.
 If the complaint is not founded the procedure ends.
-(See below, "An informal complaint concludes when:") - 10.5.1.2 If the Title IX Coordinator/Compliance Officer's initial investigation shows that the complaint is founded, the Title IX Coordinator/Compliance Officer will determine whether to hold an informal meeting with both parties present or appoint a mediator.
-There will be only one meeting, either informal or mediated, with the parties. - 10.5.1.3 If a resolution between the parties is agreed upon, it will be put in writing and signed by both parties.
-A copy of this agreement will be kept by the Title IX Coordinator/Compliance Officer. - 10.5.1.4 If there is no resolution, the Title IX Coordinator/Compliance Officer will notify the complainant of the right to file a request for a formal hearing. - 10.5.1.5 The purpose of the informal complaint is to quickly and appropriately resolve the situation.
-An informal complaint concludes when: - 10.5.1.5.1 The complainant voluntarily withdraws the informal complaint.
-This may be accomplished by notifying the Title IX Coordinator/Compliance Officer in writing; - 10.5.1.5.2 The Title IX Coordinator/Compliance Officer finds the complaint lacking in merit.
-This conclusion does not preclude the complainant from filing a formal complaint; - 10.5.1.5.3 The Title IX Coordinator/Compliance Officer finds that further efforts at an informal resolution would be futile.
-The Title IX Coordinator/Compliance Officer will at this point advise the complainant to file a request for a formal hearing; or - 10.5.1.5.4 A resolution is reached between the complainant and the individual alleged to have violated College policy.
+(See below, "An informal complaint concludes when:") - 10.5.1.2 If the Title IX Coordinator/Compliance Officer's initial investigation shows that the complaint is founded, the Title IX informal n or/Compliance Officer will determine whether to hold an neeting with both parties present or appoint a mediator.
+There y one meeting, either informal or mediated, with the parties.
+If a resolution between the parties is agreed upon, it will be put in writing and signed by both parties.
+A copy of this agreement will be kept by the Title IX Coordinator/Compliance Officer.
+If there is a will notify hearing. no resolution, the Title IX Coordinator/Compliance Officer the complainant of the right to file a request for a formal The purpo se of the informal complaint is to quickly and appropriately e situation.
+An informal complaint concludes when: The complainant voluntarily withdraws the informal complaint.
+This may be accomplished by notifying the Title IX Coordinator/Compliance Officer in writing; 10.5.1.5.2 complaint lacking in merit.
+This conclusion does not preclude the complainant from filing a formal complaint; 10.5.1.5.3 The Title IX Coordinator/Compliance Officer finds that further efforts at an informal resolution would be futile.
+The Title IX Coordinator/Compliance Officer will at this point advise the complainant to file a request for a formal hearing; or .
+10.5.1.5.4 A resolution is reached between the complainant and the individual alleged to have violated College policy.
 The resolution must be in writing and a copy of the agreement will be filed with the Title IX Coordinator/Compliance Officer.
 The incident that is the subject of an informal complaint that is satisfactorily resolved may not be the basis of a subsequent complaint or formal hearing request under the College policies unless there is a breach of the agreement by the individual alleged to have violated College policy.
 A resolution agreement between the parties does not constitute a formal finding of harassment or discrimination by the College.
-However, the agreement may be considered in future incidents involving the alleged offender.
+However, the agreement may be considered in future incidents involving the alleged offender. informal n will be onl If a resolu writing and by the Title If there is : will notify hearing.
+The purpor resolve the 10.5.1.5.1 10.5.1.5.2